Please, for the love of God, no more sea shanties

 The presenters had a good old laugh with him – it was that bit at the end of the news where after two hours of thanklessly questioning politicians, announcing number of UK deaths and then non-ironically doing a segment on why anxiety is on the rise, they get someone on whose cat sings opera or something.

 And, well, fair enough.
-But this was just after the aforementioned Morgan and his long-suffering but ultimately compliant co-presenter Susannah Reid chatted to those four lads who went viral because they Instagrammed a picture of themselves wearing thigh-hugging trousers on a night out.
-The much-mocked snap of their attire, which had already been memed into the next century, was eventually been turned into a sea shanty meme itself.
+But this was not longer after the GMB hosts, the aforementioned Morgan and his long-suffering but ultimately compliant co-presenter Susannah Reid, chatted to those four lads who went viral because they Instagrammed a picture of themselves wearing thigh-hugging trousers on a night out.
+The much-mocked snap of their attire, which had already been memed into the next century, was eventually turned into a sea shanty meme itself.

 Are you keeping up with the crossovers here?
 When a meme makes it onto breakfast television, it’s the kiss of death.
 It’s no longer underground.
 Soon it’ll have its own mediocre pre-watershed chat show and its own brand of tea towels.